 While these numbers are instantly dwarfed by the numbers of surfing, which has 20-30 million people participating in it, you also have to keep in mind that wakeboarding is much newer than surfing.

 With the constant rise of interest in watersports as a whole, it’s safe to assume that wakeboarding will continue to attract more people.
-But even then, comparing sports just in terms of participants isn’t really a fair comparison since there are a lot of different factors to take into account.
+But even then, comparing sports just in terms of participants isn’t really a fair comparison.
+After all, there are a lot of different factors to take into account.
 Simply put, the thrill of surfing and the thrill of wakeboarding are two very different feelings and both are worth experiencing in our opinion.

 Wakeboarding: Notable Milestones